-Next Steps: By December 1, 2019, all PCWS and NTNC systems will be required to test for PFAS
+Next Steps: By December 1, 2019, all PCWS and NTNC systems will be required to test for PFAS using, at a minimum, EPA Method 537.1

 In addition, the DEC will conduct a limited pilot testing project at a public water system where samples will be collected and analyzed using different laboratory methods to evaluate PFAS that are not quantified using standard laboratory methods.
 The results of the different methods will be evaluated to determine the advantages and disadvantages of each method as it relates to the quantification of PFAS compounds.